jaleezyy/covid-19-signal/README.md

 - Human GRCh38 reference fasta (for composite human-viral BWA index)

        python signal.py --dependencies
-       # defaults to a directory called `data` in repo root
+       # defaults to a directory called `data` in repository root

        OR